 Booking the Hall

-Currently twenty five different organisations use the premises on a regular basis.
-If you think you, or your organisation, would like to use part of the premises on a regular or occasional basis (even as a low cost venue for a ‘one-off’ family function) they are available in consideration of a donation towards heating, lighting etc.
+Many different organisations use the premises on a regular basis.
+If you think you, or your organisation, would like to use part of the premises on a regular or occasional basis, they are available in consideration of a donation towards heating, lighting etc.